Drizzle Adapter

 - The

-__nscolumn for namespace isolation. - System fields (
+__nscolumn for namespace isolation. - Capability-injected fields when enabled (for example

 - Join tables for many-many relations.